 social media sign-in settings

-mbox allows users to login to captive portal based on social media sigin, eg. facebook, google+, twitter, weibo, etc. Each of the social media provider will require an unique App ID to map to a unique portal URL (or landing page URL).
+HSG allows users to login to captive portal based through user social media accounts, eg. facebook, google+, twitter, weibo, etc. Each of the social media provider will require an unique App ID to map to a unique portal URL (or landing page URL).
 There're 3 steps required to turn on socialmedia sign-in option on your HSG captive portals.

 Bypass domains for social media sign-in